What Is Atrial Fibrillation?

 Loyola’s cardiology and heart surgery program is nationally recognized for the diagnosis and treatment of heart rhythm conditions.
 We work with you to help you understand your condition and develop a treatment plan that is right for you.

-Loyola’s heart rhythm specialists are frequently at the forefront of new technology innovations for the treatment of patients, including magnetically guided catheter ablation, cryoablation and clinical trials.
+Loyola has the largest atrial fibrillation management program in Chicago.
+Our heart rhythm specialists are frequently at the forefront of new technology innovations for the treatment of patients, including magnetically guided catheter ablation, cryoablation and clinical trials.

 - Chest pain

 - Shortness of breath

 If you experience any of these symptoms, especially chest pain, make an appointment with your doctor for proper diagnosis.

 Atrial fibrillation is caused by the conduction of irregular impulses to the ventricles (lower chambers) of your heart that generate your heartbeat.
 While a healthy heartbeat is directed by the heart's sinoatrial node (located within the upper right chamber of your heart), atrial fibrillation is caused when these normal impulses are overwhelmed by abnormal impulses from the upper chambers of the heart (atria) and pulmonary veins.
 This leads the atria to quiver (fibrillate).

 - Age: your risk increases as you get older

 - Chronic conditions, such as diabetes, sleep apnea, lung disease or chronic kidney disease